Ficool

 Everyone raised their hands in respect.
 "Yes, sir."

 I can't wait to see what happens next.
-It makes me nervous, but it also excites me.
+It makes me nervous, but it also excites me at the same time.

 More Chapters